Pomacentridae

 Pomacentridae is a family of ray-finned fish, comprising the damselfishes and clownfishes.
-This family were formerly placed in the order Perciformes but are now regarded as being incertae sedis in the subseries Ovalentaria in the clade Percomorpha.
+This family were formerly placed in the order Perciformes or as indeterminate percomorphs, but are now considered basal blenniiforms.

 They are primarily marine, while a few species inhabit freshwater and brackish environments (e.g., Neopomacentrus aquadulcis, N. taeniurus, Pomacentrus taeniometopon, Stegastes otophorus).
 They are noted for their hardy constitutions and territoriality.
 Many are brightly colored, so they are popular in aquaria.